khadkaankit85/Discussion-Board/README.md

 ---

+2. POST request to request OTP

+route is :/user/verification/getotp
+method is :POST
+req body:{
+userId
+}
+sends 201 status code with otp in mail

 ## Example Request

 To test the signup route, you can use the following `curl` command or equivalent HTTP client: